 10. Vasavi Shakti

-Vasavi Shakti belonged to Indra and had the power and certainty to kill anyone that’s used against.
+Vasavi Shakti belonged to Indra and had the power and certainty to kill anyone that was used against him.
 It was loaned to Karna to use it for one time and he preserved it so that he could kill Arjuna.
 However, by some tactical maneuvering, Karna was forced to use it against Ghatokacha instead.
 Thus, it was one of the only few weapons that threaten Arjuna.

 9. Vajra